 Foods to Avoid with Diverticulitis

-When your digestive tract is functioning optimally, you probably don’t have to worry about your digestive health.
-However, certain conditions like diverticulitis can affect your digestive health hence why you should know how to deal with them.
+When your digestive tract functions optimally, you probably don’t have to worry about your digestive health.
+However, certain conditions, like diverticulitis, can affect it, so you should know how to deal with them.

 As you may know, diverticulitis is a type of diverticular disease.
 The small pouches in your colon, known as diverticula, become infected when you have this condition.